Sink in to the Medicine of Your Bowl

 How many sessions do you suggest in pregnancy?

-It really depends on your body and what you want out of the treatments.
 I find that nurturing touch pelvic bodywork is so regulating and restorative to women's bodies that all women should regularly receive it as a standard part of prenatal care!
 Some women schedule once to get a feel for the work and then end up continuing until they give birth.
+For birth preparation, I suggest at least one full session where we assess pelvic mobility and pelvic bowl tension before birth.
+For chronic pelvic imbalance, SI pain, or GYN conditions, multiple sessions of combined therapies will have the greatest success.
 You can always call me and we can chat about your needs and preferences.

 Can I Only do abdominal massage?